 How to Use Pocket for Kindle Fire

-Pocket for Kindle Fire is the same Pocket for Android.
+Pocket for Kindle Fire is the same app as Pocket for Android.
 Please refer to the following articles to learn more about how to use Pocket on Kindle Fire:

 - Getting Started With Pocket For Android